Toddler Missing In Cold For Days ‘Hung Out With A Bear’

-It took three stressful days for rescuers to locate three-year-old Casey Hathaway after the boy went missing in the woods behind a relative’s North Carolina home, WQAD reports.
+It took three stressful days for rescuers to locate 3-year-old Casey Hathaway after the boy went missing in the woods behind a relative’s North Carolina home, WQAD reports.

 “He was walking in the woods back there and we can’t find him,” his great-grandmother relayed in a call to 911.
 “The other ones come through the house, but left him there and he walked off somewhere and we can’t find him.”